manjitha1216/FinalProjectManjitha/README.md

 VS Code
 AWSCLI

-*To create an ec2 instance, We should connect to aws account first
+*To create an ec2 instance, We should connect to an aws account, create an IAM user, and take access keys.
-*In terraform file (refer main.tf file) we can connect to AWS cloud using 'provider block' to create an ec2 instance, should use 'resource block'
+*In the terraform file (refer main.tf file) we can connect to AWS cloud using 'provider block' to create an ec2 instance, should use 'resource block'
 *In the provider block, mention the region name
 provider "aws" {
   region = "eu-central-1"